 FOR THE FULL LIST OF INGREDIENTS, SCROLL TO SEE THE RECIPE CARD AT THE END.
 BUT BEFORE YOU SCROLL CHECK IMPORTANT INFORMATION THAT IS INCLUDED IN THE BLURB.

-I knew I found a winner recipe when I serve them and my husband couldn't stop saying how much he loves them and that they are definitely a keeper!
+I knew I found a winner of vegan meatballs when I serve them and my husband couldn’t stop saying how much he loves them and that they are definitely a keeper!
 They remind me of Swedish Meatballs, the kind you find at Ikea.

 Health Benefits Of Lentils

 Lentils are healthy and rich in nutrients and should be included as part of the diet: Want to gain muscles while on a vegan diet?
 Then you should eat more lentils.
 They’re high in fiber, protein, and folate.
 The fact is they can help you live longer, and they’re pretty much the perfect food.
 The little legumes have 250g of spermidine.

 - 16 grams of fiber